micro-manager/micro-manager.github.io/_pages/ChuoSeiki_MD5000.md

 must be set as default ("X").
 For MD5230D, the axis name can be defined as "X" or "Y", depends on which channel is connected to the Z-stage.

-{% include Note text="'''Acceleration Pattern'''" %}
+{% include notice icon="info" content="'''Acceleration Pattern'''" %}

 In Device adapter, the Acceleration pattern (include acceleration and deceleration times) can be changed from "1", "2", "3" and "4".
 They